 Beyond Slacktivism: Samaritan and the Rise of App-tivism

 “Walk with, not by.”
-So goes the motto for Samaritan, a mobile app that helps users fight homelessness via direct, case-managed giving.
-It’s a slogan that eschews slacktivism for what might awkwardly be called “app-tivism”—the use of consumer apps to generate meaningful social action.
-More than just sharing news of a cause or signaling one’s…
+So goes motto for Samaritan, a mobile app that helps users fight homelessness through direct, case-managed giving.
+It’s a slogan that rejects slacktivism for what could be called “app-tivism”—the use of consumer apps to generate meaningful social action.
+More than just sharing news of a cause or signaling one’s ethos with…

-It’s a slogan that eschews slacktivism for what might awkwardly be called “app-tivism”—the use of consumer apps to generate meaningful social action.
+It’s a slogan that rejects slacktivism for what could be called “app-tivism”—the use of consumer apps to generate meaningful social action.

-More than just sharing news of a cause or signaling one’s ethos with a digital signature—two hallmarks of slacktivism—app-tivism aspires to tangibility: money raised, lives changed.
+More than just sharing news of a cause or signaling one’s ethos with a digital signature—two hallmarks of slacktivism—app-tivism requires tangible action: money raised, lives changed.